DoD-Platform-One/bigbang/docs/developer/aws-k3d-script.md

 ## Troubleshooting

-1. If you are on a Mac insure that you have GNU sed command installed.
-Otherwise you will see this error and the kubeconfig will not be updated with the IP from the instance.
+1. If you are on a Mac, ensure that you have GNU sed command installed.
+Otherwise, you will see this error and the kubeconfig will not be updated with the IP from the instance.

    ```console
    copy kubeconfig